bookofproofs/bookofproofs.github.io/_sources/history/16th-century/gemma-frisius.md

 6. He proposed and illustrated the principle of hydrostatic balance.
 7. He also invented the universal and substantially adjusted the magnetic needle compass.

 Born 8 December 1508, Dokkum, Friesland, The Netherlands.
-Died 25 May1555, Louvain, Brabant (now Belgium).
+Died 25 May 1555, Louvain, Brabant (now Belgium).

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Gemma_Frisius/)